-D.2.6 Parametric Monitoring
+D.2.8 Parametric Monitoring

-The Permittee shall record the pressure drop across the dust collector used in conjunction with the sandblasting operation, at least once per day when the sandblasting operation is in operation.
-When for any one reading, the pressure drop across the baghouse is outside the normal range, the Permittee shall take a reasonable response.
-The normal range for this unit is a pressure drop between 0.5 and 6.0 inches of water unless a different upper-bound or lower-bound value for this range is determined during a stack test.
-Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
+The Permittee shall record the pressure drop across the baghouse at least once per day when the associated shot blasting operation is in operation.
+When, for any one reading, the pressure drop across a baghouse is outside the normal range, the Permittee shall take a reasonable response.
+The normal range for this unit is a pressure drop between 3.0 and 6.0 inches of water unless a different upper-bound or lower-bound value for this range is determined during the latest stack test.
+Section C - Response to Excursions and Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
 A pressure reading that is outside the above mentioned range is not a deviation from this permit.
 Failure to take response steps shall be considered a deviation from this permit.